manuelbieri/Fumagalli_2020/Fumagalli_Motta_Tarantino_2020/tests/TestCases.md

 $F$ may correspond to $F(\bar{A})$ or $F(\bar{A}^T)$ and $\Phi$ to $\Phi(\cdot)$, $\Phi^\prime(\cdot)$ or $\Phi^T(\cdot)$.

+## Mocks

+MockModels provides a stub for the OptimalMergerPolicy - class, this is used to test classes for visualizations independently of the implementation of the models.

 ## TestBaseModel

 This testcase includes tests for the following matters: